-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
+- Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply - 1.
 Emulate the streetscape area's pre-development hydrology using passive and active design features to help sustain the adjacent regionally appropriate landscape.
 Coordinate with the base Stormwater Management Plan. - 2.
 Employ systems, materials and techniques to maximize streetscape sustainability.
-Consider pervious paving and reflectivity of surfaces appropriate for the local climate. - 3.
+Consider permeable paving and reflectivity of surfaces appropriate for the local climate. - 3.
 Install at-grade curbing and/or raised-profile curb and gutter as applicable to direct stormwater to bioswales and rain gardens as source water for vegetation.
-Do not paint concrete curbing.

-- 4. Provide all on-site utility service lines and equipment below grade when adjacent to Facility Group 1.
+Do not paint concrete curbing. - 4.
+Provide all on-site utility service lines and equipment below grade when adjacent to Facility Group 1.
 In routes along Group 2, 3 and 4, when mounting elements such as utility cabinets, communications equipment and water valves above grade is unavoidable, paint these consistently and provide visual screening following Installation Facilities Standards (IFS). - 5.
-Provide traffic control devices including access control point/entry control facility signs, speed limit signs and street name signs following the current edition of the Manual on Uniform Traffic Control Devices (MUTCD) per UFC 3-120-01. - 6.
-Crosswalk markings shall follow the MUTCD for Streets and Highways, current edition.
+Provide traffic control devices including access control point/entry control facility signs, speed limit signs and street name signs following the current edition of the Manual on Uniform Traffic Control Devices (MUTCD) per UFC 3-120-01.

+- 6. Crosswalk markings must follow the MUTCD for Streets and Highways, current edition.
 Provide white markings that define the edges of the crosswalk or a tone of lines defining the area of the crosswalk consistent with common practices found in the adjacent municipality. - 7.
 Follow UFC 3-120-01 for directional and wayfinding signs and address both vehicular and pedestrian traffic. - 8.
 Reduce energy consumption and reduce maintenance requirements by providing street lighting only when functionally required to ensure safety and to address antiterrorism following UFC 4-010-01.
 Ensure the quality and quantities of lighting and fixtures are appropriate for the adjacent Facility Group number. - 9.
-1. Fire hydrants shall be painted the Bald Eagle Brown color.
+1. Fire hydrants will be painted the Bald Eagle Brown color.
 TUI will paint fire hydrant bonnets the appropriate color based on flow capacity and actual flow tests in accordance with NFPA 291, "Fire Flow and Marking of Hydrants".

-B 0 2.3 .1.
-Pa vin a
+B02.3.1.
+Paving

-- Applicable N/A Has large graphics to include (800px x 440px) Applicable N/A Has small graphics to include (250px x 188px) - 1.
+- Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply - 1.
 The use of State of Delaware Department of Transportation (DelDOT) materials and mix designs for graded aggregate base, intermediate and wearing surface courses of hot-mix hot-laid asphalt concrete may be permitted if they comply with the respective UFGS criteria. - 2.
-Pavement design shall comply with UFC 3-250-01.
+Pavement design must comply with UFC 3-250-01.
 Ensure appropriate analysis and design of subgrade conditions to promote low maintenance, high performance pavements.
 Apply all applicable best practices from Appendix B of the UFC. - 3.
-Materials shall be specified in accordance with UFC 3-250-01 and must conform to requirements set forth in the Unified Facility Guide Specifications (UFGS) for concrete and bituminous pavement.
+Materials will be specified in accordance with UFC 3-250-01 and must conform to requirements set forth in the Unified Facility Guide Specifications (UFGS) for concrete and bituminous pavement.